Why is executive career transition critical?

 According to research from HR consultancy firm Towers Watson, a quarter of the UK workforce does not have confidence in their senior leaders - one of the top reasons why employees leave an organisation.
-Without confidence in leaders, managing business performance, growth and sustainability is precarious – like building a house on sand!
+Without confidence in leaders, managing business performance, growth and sustainability are precarious – like building a house on sand.

 With executive recruitment typically costing over £30k, and low UK productivity, there is a compelling justification for organisations to look at reducing inefficiencies and to increase their business performance, by providing an effectual career transition programme.

-The benefits for a career transition programme far outweigh fiscal expenditure.
-Accelerating success and minimising risk are critical factors in assuring sustainable, inspirational leadership; strengthening Employer Brand; reducing turnover and potential employment tribunal claims.
+The benefits of a career transition programme far outweigh fiscal expenditure.
+Accelerating success and minimising risk are critical factors in assuring sustainable, inspirational leadership; strengthening employer brand; reducing turnover and potential employment tribunal claims.